oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ensure that the values of the claims are correct, i.e., the digests of the Disclosures are actually present in the signed SD-JWT.

-A naive Verifier that extracts all claim values from the Disclosures (without checking the hashes) and inserts them into the SD-JWT payload is vulnerable to this attack.
+A naive Verifier that extracts all claim values from the Disclosures (without checking the hashes) and inserts them into the SD-JWT input claim set is vulnerable to this attack.
 However, in a structured SD-JWT, without comparing the digests of the Disclosures, such an implementation could not determine the correct place in a nested object where a claim needs to be inserted.
 Therefore, the naive implementation